netdata/netdata/src/health/guides/web_log/web_log_1m_total_requests.md

 1. Analyze web traffic logs

    To understand the reason behind the increased workload, the first step is to analyze the web server traffic logs.
-Look for any patterns, specific time intervals, or specific user agents that are contributing to the high number of requests.
+Look for any patterns, specific time intervals, or specific user Agents that are contributing to the high number of requests.

 2. Check the web server performance